 Commercial real estate, construction and residential mortgage loans are reviewed and approved by the Executive Committee of the Board of Directors, which takes an active role in managing risk for the Bank.
 The Executive Committee meets at least twice monthly or more often as needed.
 No lenders or officers of the Bank have the authority to make these types of loans.
 The Chief Executive Officer or the President may approve HELOCs up to \$250,000.
-Additionally, all loans above \$1.5 million and all loans to credit relationships with aggregate exposure of \$6 million, inclusive of the subject transaction and regardless of size, are reviewed and approved by the full Board of Directors.
+Additionally, all residential real estate loans, commercial real estate or construction loans above \$2.0 million, and all loans to credit relationships with aggregate exposure of \$6 million, inclusive of the subject transaction and regardless of size, are reviewed and approved by the full Board of Directors.
 Consequently, all of our commercial real estate exposure has been reviewed and approved on an individual credit basis by the Board of Directors or a committee thereof.
-In accordance with governing banking laws, the Bank is permitted to make loans and commitments to any one borrower, including related entities, in the aggregate amount of not more than 20% of the Bank's stockholders equity, or \$58.6 million, at December 31, 2020, which is the Bank's legal lending limit.
-The Bank's largest relationship as of December 31, 2020, consisted of three loans with an outstanding balance of \$34.0 million and unfunded commitments of \$10.0 million, secured by a collection of mixed-use buildings in Harvard Square in Cambridge, MA.
+In accordance with governing banking laws, the Bank is permitted to make loans and commitments to any one borrower, including related entities, in the aggregate amount of not more than 20% of the Bank's stockholders equity, or \$70.9 million, at December 31, 2021, which is the Bank's legal lending limit.
+The Bank's largest relationship as of December 31, 2021, consisted of a series of loans with an outstanding balance of \$56.8 million and no unfunded commitments, secured by apartment buildings located in Boston, Somerville and Brookline.
 The credit has always performed as agreed.

-In November 1993, the Bank adopted a policy providing that the Bank will not originate loans (excluding passbook loans) to Directors and Officers of the Bank, Principal Stockholders, their related interests, or any entities in which Directors, Officers or Principal Stockholders have a significant financial interest.
+In November 1993, the Bank adopted a policy providing that the Bank will not originate loans to Directors or Officers of the Bank, Principal Stockholders, their related interests, or any entities in which Directors, Officers or Principal Stockholders have a significant financial interest.
 This policy was informed by the experience of the Directors at that time as private investors in New England banks and thrifts, including the Bank, that suffered significant losses because of poor controls over insider lending.
 The Board believes this policy has been validated by bank failures in which insider lending contributed to significant losses.
 The Board strongly believes that insider lending, even when well-intentioned and subject to strong internal controls, poses an unacceptable risk to the Bank.
 Through this policy, the Bank seeks to eliminate the risks associated with insider lending rather than manage them.